-It took you years to build your legacy codebase, you won’t modernize in a single day!
+It took you years to build your legacy codebase; you won’t modernize in a single day!
 In this article, you’ll discover working strategies to develop an effective modernization roadmap for your applications.
-Learn from our step-by-step guide on how to create application modernization roadmaps for your legacy systems.
+Learn from our step-by-step guide on how to create a strategic app modernization roadmap for your legacy system.

 Understanding an App Modernization Roadmap

 Legacy application modernization is a compound process that essentially involves moving a legacy codebase to a newer and better infrastructure which can also be seen as legacy software re-architecting or refactoring.